 How to Get Rid of Spray Tan Smell From Your Room

-Did you spray tan at home and are now stuck with a horrible-smelling room?
+Did you self-tan at home and are now stuck in a horrible-smelling room?
 The list below covers some ways to get rid of the smell.
-But the best way to solve it is to use a dedicated spray tan tent.

 - Wipe down all surfaces with a mild soap and water solution.